Robot-Zhang/GREAT/README.md

 # GREAT
-The supplementary material of “Learning for Personalized Service on Mobile Devices with Constrained Resources”
+This is the supplementary materials of GREAT, which is a gossip learning architecture with network reliability threshold.